AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 >
 >When you exclude rows as described in this section, an [!UICONTROL Always exclude items] rule is added automatically in the [!UICONTROL Advanced] filter dialog.
 You can view the applied rule by selecting the ![Filter](/help/assets/icons/Filter.svg) Filter icon, then [**[!UICONTROL Show advanced]**](#apply-a-simple-or-advanced-filter-to-a-table).

-To exclude specific rows from a Freeform table:
+To exclude specific rows from a freeform table:

 1. Hover over the row that you want to exclude, then select ![Close](/help/assets/icons/Close.svg).